- Samuel Comfort was a prominent and prolific inventor who received 12 patents by the age of 24 and numerous others.

 - Comfort served in the Union Army during the Civil War and earned the rank of Major.

 - After founding the firm of Cornell & Comfort in Newton, Pennsylvania, Comfort invented a counting machine in 1866.

-Samuel Comfort (1837-1923) of Morrisville, Pennsylvania, (see biography of Samuel Comfort) attained considerable distinction as an inventor of improvements in mowing and reaping machines, sewing machines, etc., for which he received numerous patents (by age 24 Comfort held over 12 patents in the USA, and Great Britain, let’s mention only patent US14445 from 1856 for a mower, US16507 from 1856 and US18437 from 1857 for a harvester rake, and US16968 from 1857 for a harvester cutter).
-Interestingly, one of his patents is for a counting-machine (see US patent 52681 from 1866).
+Samuel Comfort (1837-1923) of Morrisville, Pennsylvania, (see biography of Samuel Comfort) attained considerable distinction as an inventor of improvements in mowing and reaping machines, sewing machines, etc., for which he received numerous patents (by age 24, Comfort held over 12 patents in the USA, and Great Britain.
+Among those patents were US14445 from 1856 for a mower, US16507 from 1856 and US18437 from 1857 for a harvester rake, and US16968 from 1857 for a harvester cutter).

 When the crank is in the position shown in Figs. 2, 3, and 4 the bar engages in one of the notches, or k’, in each of the numbering-wheels , holding them all firmly to prevent their being turned upon their centers so as to alter the arrangement of the figures exhibited at the aperture in the face-plate.
 At the same time the bar , which is secured to the frame , is detached from the numbering-wheels and is free to move with the said frame without communicating any motion to the said wheels.

 The spiral spring, contracting, bears the end of the slot in the bar against the crank-pin.
 The crank and the bar being on centers, the frames and are at the extreme limit of their movement toward the projection.
 The end of the crank-pin engages in the groove in the frame, which latter has completed one-half of its oscillatory movement.US patent 52681